SPARC-Auburn/Lab-Assistant/CONTRIBUTING.md

  * Currently, the best way to help with development is to look into the **Issues tab**.
 This keeps track of the current roadmap for Lab-Assistant, and are the features/fixes/improvements that are intended to be rolled out and worked on.
  * Once you have your own fork to work on, take a look at the different issues under [Issues](https://github.com/SPARC-Auburn/Lab-Assistant/issues).
- * If you are looking to get more information on helping or have suggestions, feel free to email us at sparc.auburn@auburn.edu.
+ * If you are looking to get more information on helping or have suggestions, feel free to email us at sparc.auburn@gmail.com.
 (Also to be added as a contributor to this repository).
  * You can also view the [Projects](https://github.com/SPARC-Auburn/Lab-Assistant/projects) tab to see what is currently being worked on, by whom, and what our goals are for this repository.

 ### 5. Implement your fix or feature